 Overgrips should be changed based on usage and wear.
 If you play frequently, replacing your overgrip every 2-3 weeks ensures consistent grip quality.
 If the grip starts feeling slippery, loses tackiness, or absorbs too much sweat, it’s time for a replacement.

-The continental grip is the most commonly used grip among professionals because it offers balance between power and control.
-It allows for quick shot transitions and is ideal for volleys, smashes, and defensive plays.
+The continental grip is the most commonly used grip among professionals because it balances power and control.
+It allows quick shot transitions and is ideal for volleys, smashes, and defensive plays.
 Some players adjust their grip slightly for power shots or more topspin.